dshpark/dshpark.github.io/_pages/about.md

 ---

-I am  a Ph.D. candidate in the Economics Department at University of California, Santa Cruz (UCSC), doing Development Economics with ongoing field projects in Liberia and Malawi.
+I am  a Ph.D.
+Candidate at the Economics Department of University of California, Santa Cruz (UCSC), doing Development Economics with ongoing field projects in Liberia and Malawi.

 [[Curriculum Vitae]](https://dshpark.github.io/files/CV_DavidSunghoPark_20200511.pdf)